egeloen/IvoryGoogleMapBundle/README.markdown

-Provides a google map integration for your Symfony2 Project.
+Provides an Overlay Google Map integration for your Symfony2 Project.

 Documentation
 -------------